What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 Blog embed code

-good boss- smart, competent and decent
+Good boss- smart, competent and decent

-The article is based on a comment from one of the readers (many thanks to him!), Supplemented by my own reasoning.
+The article is based on a comment from one of the readers (many thanks to him!), supplemented by my own reasoning.

 Talented leaders and effective managers: